Warzone loadout guide [Season 3]: best loadouts for Grau, M13, MP5, M4A1, and more

 Best Warzone loadouts for Season 3

-Now let’s get onto the weapon combinations themselves, presented in no particular order below.
-Bear in mind that each of the below loadouts uses two primary weapons, but you don’t need Overkill to make this happen.
-Just use one supply drop for one weapon, and another supply drop for your second weapon.

-Check out our in-depth Best guns in Warzone guide for detailed stats on each of the below guns.
+Below you’ll find top-tier loadouts for 10 of the very best weapons in Warzone, presented in no particular order.
+Check out our in-depth Warzone weapon stats guide for detailed stats on each of the below guns.

 - Grau 5.56 Attachments: